miket1113/csec-380-skitter/README.md

  **Settings**

-   Users are able to change the settings for their account through 2 endpoints:
+   Users are able to change the settings for their account through two endpoints.
+These endpoints are called though forms on the settings.html page and will not run until the user's session is validated.
+Settings are stored in a MySQL database.
    * /changeDisplayName.php
    * /changeProfileImage.php.
-   These endpoints are called though forms on the settings.html page and will not run until the user's session is validated.
-Settings are stored in a MySQL database.

  **Session Management**
    Sessions are managed using PHPs built in session management, and Spring frameworks security configuration during authentication.